eldritch-elbow/barclay-viz/README.md

 ## Pre-processing steps

 - Extract raw data.
-- CSV conversion: use Excel to load, then save as CSV.
+- CSV conversion: use Excel or LibreOffice to load, then save as CSV.
 - You may end up with Excel default line endings (^M in vim); convert in Linux/Mac OS using:

     tr "\r" "\n"

+- When building an aggregated dataset, remember to strip headers from the CSV files

 ## Summarize journeys